-The University of Miami’s Zika Global Network is connecting UM researchers, clinicians, public health and business specialists, geographers, mathematicians, faculty from partner universities and other health professionals the world over.
+The University of Miami’s Zika Global Network is connecting UM physicians, researchers, public health and business specialists, geographers, mathematicians, faculty from partner universities and other health professionals the world over.
 UM’s Zika Global Network experts are examining and predicting the spread of vector-borne diseases, developing effective testing and treatment of the Zika virus, establishing protocols for care, and measuring the impact of the epidemic on individuals and communities.

 The Zika Global Network encompasses the pediatric Zika Response Team, which provides acute diagnostic, preventative, and treatment expertise for expectant mothers, fathers, newborns, infants, and family members affected by the virus.

 Scientists are on the front lines of developing vaccines and diagnostic tools, field-testing mosquito control strategies, and helping families cope with unknowns about epidemics like the current spread of the Zika virus.
 Faculty and staff are well versed in the public health, geographic, and societal effects of pandemics, such as Zika, and can speak to some of the lesser-known effects such as the legal and ethical implications of mitigation strategies as well as the business and economic impacts on communities.
 With an ever-increasing globalized world, including the interconnectivity of people, biodiversity, and the environment, interdisciplinary approaches are needed to help solve some of society’s most pressing problems.

 Glen N. Barber, Ph.D. — Associate Director of Basic Research and Professor and Chair of the Department of Cell Biology.
 Barber is pursuing a novel approach to a vaccine for Zika.
 His research focuses on understanding mechanisms of innate immunity to virus infection and malignant disease.